Mohanavadivel-git/caasworkshop/lesson1.2.md

 Localdev uses Vagrant and VirtualBox to run a virtual machine on your workstation.
 The VM contains an installation of OpenShift as well as a set of container image build tools.

 CaaS localdev can be obtained from the localdev [repo](https://github.ford.com/containers/localdev) on GitHub.
-In the exercise below, you will install the pre-requisite dependencies for localdev, clone the repo, and start up localdev.
+In the exercise below, you will install the pre-requisite dependencies for localdev, clone the localdev repo, and start up localdev.

 #### Exercise